gryadka/js/README.md

 a [simple sequence of steps changes size of a cluster](http://rystsov.info/2016/01/05/raft-paxos.html) without violation consistency.

-## Simulated network, mocked Redis
+## Simulated network, mocked Redis, fault injections

 Testing is done by mocking the network layer and checking consistency invariants during various network invasions like message dropping and reordering.